 Skype for Business is set to be discontinued in 2021, leaving many businesses in a predicament over what solution to replace it with.
 Direct Routing for Microsoft Teams is the only viable option, and it can be easily and quickly installed with minimal disruption to your current technology systems.

 Can Microsoft Teams call my phone?

 Microsoft Teams has a ‘call me’ feature which gives users a way of joining a conversation by phone.
 During the working day you might be on the move and nowhere near a computer so this option can come in extremely handy.
 This feature is accessible from both mobile phones and landlines.
 Maybe you’re experiencing audio issues through your computer during a conference call?
-Microsoft Teams usually detects issues like this and gives you the option to switch.
+MS Teams usually detects issues like this and gives you the option to switch.

 What is my Microsoft Teams phone number?

-With Microsoft Teams you can transfer your existing internal contact numbers straight from your current provider, so none of your numbers need to change.
+With MS Teams you can transfer your existing internal contact numbers straight from your current provider, so none of your numbers need to change.
 You can also get as many additional numbers as you need, which you can add as your team grows.

 Find out more

 We hope this guide has answered your questions about telephony and Microsoft Teams.
 We work closely with each customer to truly understand your requirements and provide a technology solution that meets your unique needs.

 If you have more questions about Microsoft Teams and Direct Routing, take a look at our recent detailed article answering the most frequent questions we’re asked.